Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Second-order generalized optimistic method

 and Lemma~\ref{lem:multiplying_factor} follows from the above two inequalities. \end{proof}

-By leveraging Lemma~\ref{lem:multiplying_factor}, we can establish a global complexity bound for our proposed second-order method.
+By leveraging Lemma~\ref{lem:multiplying_factor}, we establish a global complexity bound for our proposed second-order method.
 Specifically, we show that the sequence $\{\zeta_k\}_{k\geq 0}$ halves its value after a geometrically decreasing number of iterations.
-Our argument is inspired by the restarting strategy used in \cite{Nesterov2008,Nesterov2006a}, although here we do not need to actually restart our algorithm.
+Our argument is inspired by the restarting strategy in \cite{Nesterov2008,Nesterov2006a}, but we do not need to restart our algorithm here.